JavaCakeGames/itch-css/README.md

 ## [Ghostta Go!](https://javacakegames.itch.io/ghostta)

 Adds subtly-animated text above the game in a custom font.
+Also classes that are displayed only on PC or mobile respectively.

 ```css
 #header::before {